EventStore/EventStore/docs/server/security/user-authorization.md

 ##### Default stream policy

-EventStoreDB creates default stream policies by adding a default policy event in the `$policies` stream when the feature is enabled for the first time.
+KurrentDB creates default stream policies by adding a default policy event in the `$policies` stream when the feature is enabled for the first time.
 The default policies specified in that event include:

 - Restricts [system streams](../features/streams.md#system-events-and-streams) to the `$admins` group.
 - Grants users outside of the `$ops` group access to user streams.
 - Grants users outside of the `$ops` group read access to the [default projection streams](../features/streams.md#projections-events-and-streams) (`$ce`, `$et`, `$bc`, `$category`, `$streams`) and their metadata.

-EventStoreDB will log when the default policy is created:
+KurrentDB will log when the default policy is created:

 ```
 [31124,16,11:18:15.099,DBG] StreamBasedPolicySelector Successfully wrote default policy to stream $policies.